harentius/blog/README.md

 ## Overview

 `harentius/blog` is a minimalistic blogging engine.
-It is designed to use Markdown files for content and transform them into blogs.
+It is designed to use Markdown files for content and transform them into blog posts.
 The directory structure represents a categories tree.

 It consists of the following parts:

-**Symfony application (`src/BlogBundle`)**
+### Symfony application (`src/BlogBundle`)

-It is used to store and display blogs.
+It is used to store and display blog posts.
-Provides a REST API to manage blogs and a UI to display them.
+Provides an API to manage blog and a UI to display it.
 It is also available as a standalone Symfony bundle [harentius/blog-bundle](https://github.com/harentius/blog-bundle), which is a subsplit of this engine.

-**Markdown renderer and publisher (`src/publisher`)**
+### Markdown renderer and publisher (`src/publisher`)

 Renders markdown and publish it in a blogging application.